In an unprecedented move, former Pakistani Prime MinisterImran Khan's AI-generated rally speech sparks controversy amidst internet disruptions.

 The use of AI in Khan's campaign raises questions about free speech and assembly violations, potentially influencing the dynamics of the upcoming general elections.

 Pakistan's former Prime Minister Imran Khan gestures as he speaks to the members of the media at his residence in Lahore, Pakistan May 18, 2023.
+The use of AI and deepfake technology is gaining prominence globally, with implications for electoral processes.

 As countries worldwide, including the United States, India, European Union, Russia, and Taiwan, gear up for major polls in 2024, the intersection of AI and politics is likely to become a contentious issue.